[Skip to Content]

 Residents and faculty members must demonstrate an understanding and acceptance of their personal role in:

-• Recognition of impairments, including illness and fatigue, in themselves and in their peers.
+• Recognition of impairment, including illness and fatigue, in themselves and in their peers.

 Fatigue

-I suspect we have all been fatigued at some point in our lives, either physically, mentally, or both.
-While the career we have chosen requires that we operate under condition of stress, we must be mindful that there comes a point where we need to step back and recognize our professional limitations.
+We have all been fatigued at some point in our lives, either physically, mentally, or both.
+While the career we have chosen requires that we operate under conditions of stress, we must be mindful that there comes a point where we need to step back and recognize our professional limitations.

-It is critically important, there, that fatigue be recognized and, more importantly, avoided as your education and, most importantly, the care of your patients may suffer.
+It is critically important, therefore, that fatigue be recognized and, more importantly, avoided as your education and, most importantly, the care of your patients may suffer.

 • Feeling tired